The music program at Robina State School is noted for its excellence and prominent position in the school's culture.

 - Senior Band (an advanced primary group with a focus on developing musicianship and technique)

-- Jazz Band (a select group of players focusing on developing improvisation techniques through Jazz and Rock music)
+- Senior and Intermediate Jazz Bands (a select groups of players focusing on developing improvisation techniques through Jazz and Rock music)

 The strings program

 Teacher: Ms Helen Hurst